 NOTE – Clauses 8.3 and 8.4 are particularly useful in the case of a meeting with interpretation, or with participants with disabilities or specific needs (see clause 10).

-8.5 If the connection is poor, and if requested by the chairman, remote participants should be prepared to type their question or comment in the chat window of the remote participation tool.
-Any other comments entered in a chat window are normally not considered as a part of the discussion.
+8.5 Any comments entered in the chat of the remote participation tool do not form part of the official meeting records.
+Remote participants recognize that, for various reasons, the chair and secretariat may be unable to read messages in the chat of a meeting.
+However, the chat may be used to provide certain inputs upon request of the chair (for example, a specific proposal made during the debates or a remote intervention when the connexion is poor).
+It may also be used to highlight technical problems or obtain help from the moderator (see also clause 8.8).
+It may not be used to ask for the floor.

-8.6 During a physical meeting with remote participation, remote participants accept that, in case of technical problems (e.g., lost connection), their participation may be interrupted (see also clause 8.8) while the physical meeting will continue, whereas in case of onsite technical issues (e.g., headphone failure), the chairman may decide to suspend the meeting until the problem is solved.
+8.6 During a physical meeting with remote participation, remote participants accept that, in case of technical problems (e.g., lost connection), their participation may be interrupted (see also clause 8.8) while the physical meeting will continue, whereas in case of onsite technical issues (e.g., headphone failure), the chair may decide to suspend the meeting until the problem is solved.

 NOTE – Remote participants recognize that an important part of any meeting are the informal discussions during coffee and lunch breaks where delegates can informally explain, understand, and forge the compromises needed for the consensus processes to work.
 Remote participants recognize that they will not have this type of interaction with the other participants.

-8.7 Remote participants accept that in case of technical problems (e.g., lost connection) during an e-meeting, the chairman will assess whether enough participants are still connected and will decide whether to continue the meeting (see also clause 8.8) or to suspend the meeting until the problem is solved.
+8.7 During a fully virtual meeting, remote participants accept that in case of technical problems (e.g., lost connection), the chair will assess whether enough participants are still connected and will decide whether to continue the meeting (see also clause 8.8) or to suspend the meeting until the problem is solved.

 8.8 Remote participants may report problems to the remote participation moderator (when available) who should determine where the cause lies and should either take direct remedial action or offer advice as appropriate.
-A remote participant who experiences problems in joining the meeting should preferably discuss with the remote participation moderator in a private chat window so that the main chat window is reserved for discussions of interest to all participants.
+A remote participant who experiences problems in joining the meeting should preferably discuss with the remote participation moderator in a private chat so that the main chat is reserved for discussions of interest to all participants.

 8.9 While a remote participation tool may support video, it is recommended that participants do not use the share video option and turn off their cameras to avoid creating bandwidth problems.